dszendrei/ngx-signals-plus/README.md

 - MockSelectorOverrides<T>: only non-method keys (selectors/state slices).
 Use `deepComputed` for complex objects.
 - MockMethodOverrides<T>: only method keys, each replaced by a provided jasmine or jest mock.

-⚠️ **Important Limitation:**
+⚠️ **Important Limitations:**

-When a SignalStore is instantiated, its onInit() lifecycle hook is always executed.
+- When a SignalStore is instantiated, its onInit() lifecycle hook is always executed.
 This means that using withHooks in Signal Stores during testing can trigger unintended side effects.
 To avoid this, use withOptionalHooks instead — it behaves the same as withHooks, but will automatically skip lifecycle hooks.
+- When the withComputed method contains dependency injection, the injected service is replaced by an empty object due to the mocked injector.
+In this case, you have two options:
+  - Mock the service manually and provide it in the providers array of createSignalStoreMock.
+  - Or use the safer withoutInitialValues option, which ensures that the signal store constructor is not called.

 Typical usage: